 How much time do you spend staring at your phone, laptop, e-reader, tablet, and TV each day?

 I average over eight hours of screen time per day… Ugh!
 Just typing this made me sick.
 I don’t spend much time watching TV, it adds up to only about one hour per day (the national average is 4 hours a day; according to a 2017 Nielsen report), but I do spend a lot of time on my computer and phone working, writing the newsletter for my site, sending emails, and reading.
-Does the hours I sent reading on my Kindle count too?
+Do the hours I spend reading on my Kindle count too?
 I hope not.

 If you answer this question honestly, I think you might be embarrassed too.

 It has become an awful twitch for me to navigate to my LinkedIn, Instagram, Facebook, or Twitter ten times each day and refresh my email inbox hundreds of times.
 I’m not proud of this habit, I constantly crave new information and it’s hard to break.

 The father of the digital minimalism movement Cal Newport writes in his book by the same title Digital Minimalism, “The urge to check Twitter or refresh Reddit becomes a nervous twitch that shatters uninterrupted time into shards too small to support the presence necessary for an intentional life.”

 Just like when trying to quit social media (which I failed to do), quitting cold turkey or decreasing screen time dramatically rarely works.
 It is better to be intentional and deliberate with a plan of attack.
 A strategy to get back control of your life from your screens.